jliszka/jliszka.github.com/_posts/2014-07-31-the-quantum-eraser.md

 ---
 layout: post
-title: "The Quantum Eraser"
+title: "The quantum eraser demystified"
 description: ""
 category:
 tags: [ "probability", "quantum computing" ]
 ---
 {% include JB/setup %}

-The [Quantum Eraser](https://en.wikipedia.org/wiki/Quantum_eraser_experiment) is a variation on the classic [double-slit experiment](https://en.wikipedia.org/wiki/Double_slit_experiment).
+The [quantum eraser](https://en.wikipedia.org/wiki/Quantum_eraser_experiment) is a variation on the classic [double-slit experiment](https://en.wikipedia.org/wiki/Double_slit_experiment).
 If you ever have any doubt about the weirdness of quantum mechanics ("oh, there's probably some classical explanation for all of this"), this experiment is designed to remove it.